cuijiyao01/docker-k8s-training/Further Reading.md

 - The Kubernetes API reference can be found here: [Kubernetes API reference Documentation](https://kubernetes.io/docs/reference/).

+- If you need to gather and combine the logs from several pods belonging to a deployment, you might want to have a look at [kubetail](https://github.com/johanhaleby/kubetail).

 ## General

 - Brendan Burns, Distinguished Engineer at Microsoft and Chief Architect behind the container infrastucture within Azure released one of his books on distributed software design for free: [Designing Distributed Systems](https://azure.microsoft.com/mediahandler/files/resourcefiles/baf44271-3870-454f-868c-23d48e7672cb/Designing_Distributed_Systems.pdf)